newchuyalong/libgdx-learning/Scene2d.ui.md

 ## <a id="Skin"></a>Skin ##

 Most UI widgets are made up of a few configurable resources: images, fonts, colors, etc. All the resources needed to render a widget is called a "style".
 Each widget defines its own style class (usually a static member class) and has constructors for setting the initial style and a `setStyle` method for changing the style later.

+Skin files from the [libgdx tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point.
+You will need: uiskin.png, uiskin.atlas, uiskin.json, and default.fnt.
+This enables you to quickly get started using scene2d.ui and replace the skin assets later.

-Styles can be configured in code:
+Styles can be configured using JSON or with code:

 ```java
 TextureRegion upRegion = ...